NonM49/Learning-projects/README.md

 ## Overview

-This repository contains a collection of projects I built while learning Python.
+This repository contains a collection of projects I built while learning to code.
 Each project represents my progress over time, focusing on improving my understanding of programming concepts, problem-solving, and code structure.

 ## Purpose